projectodd/microservices-primer/README.md

-#A MicroServices Primer in Node.js
+#Part 1: A MicroServices Primer
 There seems to have been a tangible explosion in the use of the term “micro services”.
 I’ve been peripherally aware of the concept for some time now, but it seems it first came to light with a fantastic collection of thoughts by Martin Fowler[1] - some great reading on the topic.

-This post is not going to help you make a business case for rewriting your existing monolith as a series of microservices.
+This three part series of posts will not help you make a business case for rewriting your existing monolith as a series of microservices.
 I'm not going to quantify your ROI, or "leverage synergies".
+Instead, I'm going to show how microservices make sense for mobile in a series of practical, example-driven posts.

-Instead, I'm going to attempt to illustrate using some simple examples just how easy it can be to get started with microservices.
+* Part one will illustrate using hands-on examples just how easy it can be to get started with microservices.
+* Part two will introduce mobile-specific microservice considerations
+* Part three will use what we learned in the previous two posts to benchmark the drastic impact microservices based architectures can have on mobile.

+## Microservices - The Term

-I’ve been somewhat amused by this term, since we've been composing small, loosely coupled applications which combine to do work since I first started using Node.js with FeedHenry.
+I’ve been somewhat amused by the term microservices, since we've been composing small, loosely coupled applications which combine to do work since I first started using Node.js with FeedHenry.
 I'd love to claim some visionary stroke of trend-predicting genius, but really it’s the path the Node.js community lead us down.

 What started as cries of “Make everything you possibly can small re-usable modules” (micromodules anybody?) quickly became "make everything small re-usable applications”, and now we're calling them microservices.
 Great!
 Call them turnips for all I care.
-Let's take a look at some simple examples.
+Now, let's look at some simple examples of microservices.

 ##What's a Microservice Look Like?